-- (1) All underground portions of wireless communications facilities shall be placed in conduit using material subject to review and approval by the Village Engineer.
-The Village Engineer may permit the use of "trenchless technology" for installation in lieu of traditional installation methods but in all instances the underground portions of the wireless communications facility shall be contained within conduit material following installation. - (2) The Village prefers that all underground facilities, poles, and all associated equipment should be placed in Utility Easements, dedicated for such a purpose, wherever Utility Easements exist, even if this means the underground facilities, poles, and associated equipment will be placed outside of the road right-of-way, on private property. - (3) All underground facilities must be buried at a minimum depth of 24-inches below existing grade. - (4) Conflicts between small wireless facilities (poles, underground facilities, and above ground equipment) and existing Village-owned utilities including but not limited to potable water, sanitary sewer, stormwater drainage, and reclaimed water must be avoided, wherever possible.
-When avoiding conflicts with Village-owned utilities is not feasible, the following minimum separations apply: - 1.
-Horizontal separation: 10-ft preferred; 6-ft minimum - 2.
-Vertical separation: 2-ft minimum - 3.
-Small wireless facility underground conduit must be placed below existing Village-owned utilities. - 4.
-The Village Engineer has the authority to allow lesser separations where deemed necessary. - (5) The images below this section depict some examples of small wireless or non-exempt micro wireless facility pole types deemed acceptable by the Village of Wellington.
+(1) All underground portions of wireless communications facilities shall be placed in conduit using material subject to review and approval by the Village Engineer.
+The Village Engineer may permit the use of "trenchless technology" for installation in lieu of traditional installation methods but in all instances the underground portions of the wireless communications facility shall be contained within conduit material following installation.

+(2) The Village prefers that all underground facilities, poles, and all associated equipment should be placed in Utility Easements, dedicated for such a purpose, wherever Utility Easements exist, even if this means the underground facilities and associated equipment will be placed outside of the road right-of-way, on private property.

+(3) All underground facilities must be buried at a minimum depth of 24-inches below existing grade.

+(4) Conflicts between small wireless facilities (poles, underground facilities, and above ground equipment) and existing Village-owned utilities including but not limited to potable water, sanitary sewer, stormwater drainage, and reclaimed water must be avoided, wherever possible.
+When avoiding conflicts with Village-owned utilities is not feasible, the following minimum separations apply:

+Horizontal separation: 10-ft preferred; 6-ft minimum Vertical separation: 2-ft minimum

+3. Small wireless facility underground conduit must be placed below existing Village-owned utilities.

+4. The Village Engineer has the authority to allow lesser separations from Village owned utility infrastructure where deemed necessary.

+(5) The images below this section depict some examples of small wireless or non-exempt micro wireless facility pole types deemed acceptable by the Village of Wellington.
 These depictions are not meant to be inclusive.
-Other similar pole types may be deemed acceptable by the Village of Wellington Engineering Department, on a case by case basis, but must be presented to the Engineering Department for approval.
+Other similar pole types may be deemed acceptable by the Village of Wellington Engineering Department, on a case by case basis, but must be presented to the Engineering

+Department for approval.
 The exact pole type proposed by an applicant will be chosen by the Village of Wellington Engineering Department and shall be based on the character of the surrounding neighborhood and harmony of the proposed pole type with the surrounding neighborhood.
-The following small wireless or non-exempt micro wireless facility pole criteria must be met in order to achieve permit approval: - i.
-No equipment, meters, cables, or other attachments shall be visible on the exterior of the pole structure. - ii.
-The antenna element located on the top of the pole shall be encased in a shroud or other concealment element.
-Although the Village recognizes that the antenna element may be larger in diameter than the pole itself, in no instance shall the antenna element have a diameter greater than two times that of the pole.
+The following small wireless or non-exempt micro wireless facility pole criteria must be met in order to achieve permit approval: